MicrosoftDocs/power-automate-docs/articles/task-mining-walkthrough.md

 # End-to-end walkthrough with task mining (preview)

-This end-to-end walkthrough allows you to experience proccess advisor with sample data.
+This end-to-end walkthrough allows you to experience process advisor with sample data.
 In this walkthrough, you will:

 - [Import a solution](#import-a-solution).
 - [View your recordings](#view-your-recordings).